Ulna Fractures

 Adults are more likely to shatter both bones following a forearm injury due to the high force necessary to break the radius or ulna in the center of the bone.
 Usually, if only one bone breaks, it is the ulna.
 The break often results from a direct blow to the arm, as when people raise their arm to defend themselves.

-Symptoms of an Ulna Fracture
+How to Diagnose an Ulna Fracture

 As with many breaks, the first symptom is usually pain.
 In cases where both the radius and the ulna fracture, the arm tends to deform.
 The arm either appears shorter than the other arm or bent in an unnatural way.
 Many people need to support the broken arm with their other hand in order to hold it up.
 Below, we list other notable symptoms associated with an ulna fracture.